hexaxsoftwares/houx.js/README.md

   `
 }
 ```
-Custom widget can also be used the same way as built in directives.
-Beware of pixel builtin directives name while registering your custom in order not to conflict
+Custom directives can also be used the same way as built in directives.
+Beware of hexax builtin directives name while registering your custom in order not to conflict

 Read the directives API Docs for more Details on using directives.

 ### **Display rendering**

-pixel offers flexibility in rendering your UI widgets.
+hexax offers flexibility in rendering your UI widgets.

 You have two options for rendering your UI widgets: using template strings or the `el` Hyperscript function.